Matteo-Lea/Analytical-Field-Formulations-for-Slotless-Machines/Iron_loss_Estimate/README.md

 This code uses all the different scripts described above to evaluate the losses over a speed range defined in the variable 'speed'.
-In this way you will get a comparison of all the different loss models.
+In this way, you will get a comparison of all the different loss models.
-Suggestion: in the input file 'Inrunner.m' if you change the stator back-iron thickness by changing R_se you might be able to see a bigger difference between the different models (since for the predefined motor geometry, all the iron loss models give a good fit to the experimental data for the flux density value in the iron yoke)
+Suggestion: In the input file 'Inrunner.m' if you change the stator back-iron thickness by changing R_se you might be able to see a bigger difference between the different models (since for the predefined motor geometry all the iron loss models give a good fit to the experimental data at the flux density value in the iron yoke)

 %--------------------------------------------------------------------------